Table of Contents Hide

 Stereotactic Radiosurgery: As radiation cannot tell the difference between abnormal and healthy cells so it impacts both.
-That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localised area of the central nervous system.
-Because SRS focuses the beams more closely to the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.
+That’s why scientists developed SRS, a special type of radiation that allows precisely focused, high-dose x-ray beams to be delivered to a small, localized area of the central nervous system.
+Because SRS focuses the beams more closely on the tumor than conventional radiation, it can deliver a higher, more effective dose of treatment to the site.

 Proton Therapy: In proton therapy, beams of fast-moving protons are used to destroy abnormal cells.
 In this higher doses of radiation are delivered to the mass with limited damage to the surrounding healthy tissue and/or organs.

 Latest Technologies for Brain Tumor Treatment

-- Brain Suite: It is one of a kind, latest technology used around the globe.
-It is an advanced operating theatre with a capability of intra-operative MR imaging and MR guided surgery.
+- Brain Suite: It is one of a kind, the latest technology used around the globe.
+It is an advanced operating theatre with the capability of intra-operative MR imaging and MR-guided surgery.
 Surgeons can perform a high-resolution MRI during the surgery to assess the degree of tumor removal as well as avoid harming healthy tissues.

-Cyberknife: A revolutionary treatment for cancer patients, Cyberknife Robotic Radiosurgery System is world’s first such system, designed to treat tumors of all kinds anywhere in the body.
+Cyberknife: A revolutionary treatment for cancer patients, Cyberknife Robotic Radiosurgery System is the world’s first such system, designed to treat tumors of all kinds anywhere in the body.
 With its unique precision and accuracy, it treats both static and moving Lesions and tumors, giving clinicians the power to treat patients non-invasively, with successful outcomes.
 It has high accuracy & efficacy for treating tumors in the central nervous system.

 CyberKnife treats intracranial (skull base) benign and malignant cases.
 It is used for spinal abnormalities and lesions of the cervical, thoracic and lumbar regions.
 CyberKnife is less risky than traditional surgery it can be a suitable option for the elderly.
 Age is not a crucial factor in excluding patients from CyberKnife treatments.

 Synergy Linear System: This is a top-end highly versatile Linear accelerator designed for use in critical areas, such as the brain and spine.
 Clinical trials show high accuracy.
 Combined with a robotic couch, it is capable of finely calibrated movement.
 This system is a highly effective tool for Radiosurgery the nervous system.

 Brain Tumor Survival Rate